kamdibus/TreeMap-HashMap/README.md

 ## Efficiency tests

 Project uses chrono library to test how long does it take to respectively insert and find elements in tree and hash maps.

+## Implementation

+Algorithms applayed in this project are strongly based on the ones put forward in Thomas H. Cormen's "Introduction to Algorithms".